-25) WordPress & Shopify- WordPress is like a Lego box for websites.
+WordPress is like a Lego box for websites.
 Put a bunch of your favorite pieces and elements together, shake it up and what you build is different every time.
 I love that.
-Here’s the thing, Worspress isn’t for everyone or every situation.
+Here’s the thing, WordPress isn’t for everyone or every situation.
 For example, my e-commerce site, Lucky & Luke is built on the Shopify platform.
 I knew I needed something that had built-in drop shipping options, tech support, and other tools to teach me (read inspire me) along the way.

 27) Instagram Feed by Smash Balloon

 Pssst, wanna know the longest-running SEO secret that has never changed?
 Google rewards an active, updated website.
 Why?
 Because their client’s love (and respond!) to regularly updated sites.
 But what if you don’t plan to write a blog post regularly?
 Do you have an Instagram presence?
 Try adding your feed on your website.
 This plugin offers free and premium options.
 If you’re short on time, you may need your web designer or developers help to get it installed.
 You’ll just need your Instagram login ready.
 To see it in action, scroll down the home pages of Balarisi Designs or Michell Santelik Photography.

 The internet’s source of freely usable images, powered by creators everywhere is one of my go-to’s for non-stock looking stock photography.
 I’ll choose an image that’s high in resolution and use it for social media, web design, print items and more.
 Did I mention it’s free?

 29) Techsini Multi-Device Mockup